kitnol/WebTech/README.md

 php artisan serve
 ```
 After a short time, the project will be up and running.
 Now, in your browser, you can type this address `http://localhost:8000` and try the project out!

+# Important: Create a symbolic link

+For project to function normally you will might need to create a symbolic link in folder `public` it is name should be `storage`.
+This link should leed to folder in project as '<project-path>/music-player/storage/app/public'.
+In case this is not done, project not gonna work normally.
+Tutorials on how to create a symbolic link can be found online.